stapi-spec/stapi-spec/README.md

 The core of STAPI includes the `/products` endpoint and the `/orders` endpoint.

-To know which parameters are available for which *product_id*, users first explore [/products](./product).
+To know which parameters are available for which `productId`, users first explore [/products](./product).
-These parameters can be used to form a POST to the [/orders](./order) endpoint.
+These parameters can be used to form a POST to the `/products/{productId}/order` endpoint.

 #### Landing Page